kommentar/docs/src/content/docs/inner-workings/01-definitions.md

 ## Policies

-Kommentar also uses something called "Policies" to handle some functionality.
+Kommentar also uses something called **Policies** to handle some functionality.

 Policies can be considered as event handlers that are triggered by certain events in the application.